Bug report #2486

 As a workaround, change the postgres data type in problem columns to "character varying", if possible.

-#1 Updated by springmeyer - about 10 years ago
+#1 Updated by springmeyer - almost 13 years ago

 ya, generally you don't want to use 'character' type, but when you do QGIS likely should not strip the padded whitespace.